 - 1 tablespoon Steak Spice

-- Once you set the vegetables to cook, combine all three meats in another large pot / pan.
-Cook – stirring frequently and breaking up chunks – until browned and cooked through.
+- Once you set the vegetables to cook, combine all three meats in another large pot / pan / Dutch oven.
+Cook over medium high heat – stirring frequently and breaking up chunks into smaller pieces – until browned and cooked through.

 - Strain meats off of any fat and drippings, and add to vegetables.
 Stir well to combine.